walkingriver/scout-law/ch10-thrifty.md

 When the threat of layoffs looms large, the natural instinct might be to work harder, put in more hours, or simply cut corners.
 However, as Alice demonstrated, a more effective and sustainable approach is to leverage what’s already available.
 Engage your team in identifying reusable assets or alternate routes to achieving the same objectives.
 There's also a side benefit to this approach: a renewed sense of ownership and engagement among team members.
 When people feel they're part of the solution, their commitment to the project and the team deepens.

 Also, don’t underestimate the power of cross-collaboration.
-Borrowing team members from other departments, even temporarily, can provide fresh perspectives and may accelerate the project, just as it did for Alice's team.
+Borrowing team members from other departments, even temporarily, can provide fresh perspectives and may accelerate a project.
 New faces can rejuvenate a team stuck in a rut, and their unique skill sets might be just what you need to solve a particularly tricky problem.

 This experience serves as an excellent lesson for team leads and individual contributors alike.
 In difficult times, it's not just about saving money; it's about intelligently utilizing resources, increasing efficiency, and most importantly, pulling together as a team to weather the storm.

-#### Self-Reflection Questions on Thriftiness:
+# Self Reflection

 1. What existing resources or assets can be repurposed to help meet your current objectives?